ygarashi/just-for-fun/README.md

-## Some coding problems I enjoy to solve
+## Some coding challenges I enjoy to take on